Education in China: Gender inequality

 Although gender inequality in the context of education has lessened considerably in the last thirty years, the rapid economic growth China experienced during that time created uneven growth across regions of the country.
 Language barriers among minority populations, as well as drastic differences in regional laws governing school attendance, contribute to the differing levels of gender equality in education.

 A 2010 statement by UNESCO stated that in China it is "necessary to articulate a strategy to improve girls' and women's participation, retention and achievement in education at all levels," and that education should be "seen as an instrument for the empowerment of women."

+Food safety

+In China there have been many food safety problems in schools.

+In 2019 a secondary school in Chengdu, Sichuan, many parents discovered problems relating to how their children eat at school.
+Some parents reported that they saw "smelly pork" and mouldy bread.
+Thereafter some demonstrations happened and 12 people were arrested by Chengdu Police.

+September 2025, Lufeng, Guangdong, a primary school reported that many students had stomachache.

+From 2020 to March 2021, the defendant Luo purchased duck breast rolls at a price of 20 yuan/kg for illegal profit (非法牟利).
+He then used the duck breast rolls to impersonate beef rolls and sold them to catering establishments such as a university restaurant at prices ranging from 32 yuan/kg to 44 yuan/kg.
+This case let the defendant to face 7 years imprisonment and fine for 100 thousand yuan.

+Others cases e.g. Hou's (侯) case of producing and selling food that does not meet safety standards; Shi's (施) corruption case.

 Academic censorship

 Academic publications and speeches in China are subjected to the censorship of Chinese authorities.

 Textbook examination, approval, and censorship

 Education is a significant part of the Chinese political system and is tightly controlled by the central government.
 China's ruling party – the Chinese Communist Party (CCP) – tightly controls teaching materials throughout the country.
 All curricula and textbooks are examined and approved to prevent students from the influence of foreign ideologies.

 In December 2019, the Ministry of Education of China published a guideline that outlines the policies for textbook writing, examination, and censorship in primary and secondary education.
 According to the guidelines, textbooks are administered at three levels: